Are you thinking of insuring your romantic partner's car?

-- The policy may have to be in only one partner's name.
-Then again, it may be in both names, depending on the particular insurer.
-Some companies will insist that one partner is the primary insured and the other named as a secondary or additional insured.
+- The policy may have to be in only one partner's name and the other listed as an additional insured.
+Then again, it may be in both partners' names, depending on the particular insurer.
+Some companies will insist that one partner is the primary insured and the other is also listed as a named insured.

 - Couples will need to agree on one set of coverage types and limits.
-Oftentimes, each partner will come in with different types of coverage, limit amounts, premium costs, deductibles, etc. If they intend to combine their coverage into one joint policy, they will have to pick one set of coverage that applies to both partners and their vehicles.
+Often, each partner will come in with different kinds of coverage, limit amounts, premium costs, deductibles, etc. If they intend to combine their coverage into one joint policy, they will have to pick one set of coverage that applies to both partners and their vehicles.

 Just Because You Can Doesn't Mean That You Should